IvanGCh/NDCP/README.md

 NDCP handles data in SAC format (https://ds.iris.edu/files/sac-manual/manual/file_format.html ).
 Data must be placed in a same folder.
-SAC header must contain Station and Event information (latitude, longitude, origin time of the record and of the earthquake if the case)
+SAC header must contain Station and Event information (latitude, longitude, origin time of the record and of the earthquake if the case).
+To avoid border effects at long periods filtering (for earthquakes records), we suggest to add a broad time window (around 20% of the earthquake duration), before and after the seismogram.

 TO RUN NDCP: